taatuut/Geo-Builder/README.md

 4. Use a HTML/javascript client template to visualize geo location events in a web browser
 5. Leverage geographical Fences with Polygons designed in Google Maps Designer (step 1) to detect moving Objects entering a geographical zone and react by publishing new events to the Solace Broker

+**INSTRUCTIONS**
+Follow these steps to enter the Geo Location events World:
+-